microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/02-DeployAndConfigure.md

 In this activity, you'll explore one scenario for bulk loading data from Azure Blob storage using T-SQL and Shared Access Signatures (SAS) into Azure SQL Database.

 For this activity, you'll use the notebook called **LoadData.ipynb** which is under `azuresqlworkshop\02-DeployAndConfigure\loaddata\LoadData.ipynb`.
 Navigate to that file in ADS to complete this activity, and then return here.

+In this module and throughout the activities, you learned how to deploy and configure Azure SQL.
+In the next module, you'll dive in to security for Azure SQL.

 <p style="border-bottom: 1px solid lightgrey;"></p>